gromacs/gromacs/docs/dev-manual/build-system.rst

    If set ``ON``, |Gromacs| build system will download and build FFTW from source automatically.
 Not supported on Windows or with ``ninja`` build system.
+   In complicated scenarios (e.g., when cross-compiling or using a toolchain file), we recommend not relying on this feature and building FFTW manually.

 .. cmake:: GMX_BUILD_SHARED_EXE